-"You know that a theory, when it is a genuine

-theory, gives practical workers the power of orientation, clarity of perspective, faith in their work, confidence in the victory of our cause."
+"You know that a theory, when it is a genuine theory, gives practical workers the power of orientation, clarity of perspective, faith in their work, confidence in the victory of our cause."

-This rôle of revolutionary theory which has been emphasised so much by our teachers, Marx, Engels, Lenin and Stalin, assumes special importance at the present time when we are accomplishing a difficult advance, when the world is coming closely up to the new round of revolutions and wars, when the basic question of our movement, the question of power has been placed on the order of the day of history, and when the pressure of the class enemy on our Party is increasing tremendously both as regards fascist terror and social-democratic manoeuvres.
+This role of revolutionary theory which has been emphasized so much by our teachers, Marx, Engels, Lenin and Stalin, assumes special importance at the present time when we are accomplishing a difficult advance, when the world is coming close up to the new round of revolutions and wars, when the basic question of our movement, the question of power has been placed on the order of the day of history and when the pressure of the class enemy on our Party is increasing tremendously both as regards fascist terror and social-democratic maneuvers.

-I shall indicate only a few of the facts and features which are characteristic of the present period of difficult uphill work, and in connection with these points, I shall try to demonstrate how easy it is now to slide into the morass of opportunism, how easy it can be at present for opportunism to creep into our ranks, how easily we may prove to be unequal to the tasks which face us, if we are not sufficiently well armed with the revolutionary theory of Leninism.
+I shall indicate only a few of the facts and features which are characteristic of the present period of difficult uphill work, in connection with these points.
+I shall try to demonstrate how easy it is, now, to slide into the morass of opportunism, how easy it can be at present for opportunism to creep into our ranks, how easily we may prove to be unequal to the tasks which face us, if we are not sufficiently wellarmed with the revolutionary theory of Leninism.

-Firstly, in connection with the maturing of the world revolutionary crisis we find at present an upsurge of the revolutionary movement on the one hand, and, on the other hand, the mobilisation of the forces of counter-revolution, the furious offensive of fascism.
-Social-democracy, the agency and the main social buttress of the bourgeoisie in the ranks of the working class, is utilising this two-fold process to scare the workers, to convince them that the "epoch of fascism and reaction" has now set in, and that the proletariat has been defeated on the most important sector of the struggle in the capitalist world, namely, in Germany.
-And we have heard here in the speeches of Comrades Thorez, Gottwald and Piatnitsky, that this theory found a temporary echo in the ranks of our Czecho-Slovakian Party, our French Party, not to mention the little oppositional Remmelle-Neumann group in Germany.
+Firstly, in connection with the maturing of the world revolutionary crisis, we find at present an upsurge of the revolutionary movement, on the one hand and, on the other hand, the mobilization of the forces of counter-revolution, the furious offensive of fascism.
+Social-democracy, the agency and the main social buttress of the bourgeoisie in the ranks of the working class, is utilizing this two-fold process to scare the workers, to convince them that the "epoch of fascism and reaction" has now set in and that the proletariat has been defeated on the most important sector of the struggle in the capitalist world. namely, in Germany.
+And we have heard here in the speeches of Comrades Thorez, Gottwald and Piatnitsky, that this theory found a temporary echo in the ranks of our Czechoslovakian Party, our French Party, not to mention the little oppositional Remmele-Neumann group in Germany.

-How could it happen that a number of our comrades adopted this capitulatory theory?
+How could it have happened that a number of our